GeorgeWebDevCy/gn-password-login-api/readme.txt

 If you need to avoid the default email entirely, issue a one-time code with `GN_Password_Login_API::issue_reset_verification_code( $user_id )`, deliver it through your trusted channel, then call `POST /wp-json/gn/v1/reset-password` with the `login`, `verification_code`, and `new_password` fields.

+== Hooks ==

+* `gn_password_api_lock_token_to_ip`: return `true` to tie newly issued token URLs to the requesting IP address.
+Defaults to `false` to support mobile/native hand-offs where IPs may change between requests.
+* `gn_password_api_lock_token_to_user_agent`: return `true` to require that the consuming browser/user agent matches the one that requested the token.
+Defaults to `false` to avoid mismatches between native apps and in-app browsers.
+* `gn_password_api_validate_token_payload`: run final validation before the auth cookies are issued.
+Return `false` or a `WP_Error` to reject the token.

 == Changelog ==

+= 1.3.2 =
+* Allow token login URLs to work across differing IPs/user agents by default while providing filters to opt in to strict locking.
+* Add a final validation filter that can veto token logins before cookies are issued.
+* Return HTTP 403 responses when token validation hooks reject a login instead of HTTP 500.

 = 1.3.1 =
 * Version bump for maintenance release.